 Potocki-Shaffer syndrome is caused by the deletion of a segment of the short (p) arm of chromosome 11 at a position designated 11p11.2.
 This condition is also known as proximal 11p deletion syndrome.
 The characteristic features of Potocki-Shaffer syndrome include enlarged openings in the two bones that make up much of the top and sides of the skull (enlarged parietal foramina), multiple noncancerous bone tumors called osteochondromas, intellectual disability, delayed development, a distinctive facial appearance, and problems with vision.
 Occasionally, people with this condition have defects in the heart, kidneys, and urinary tract.

 Another condition called WAGR syndrome (described below) is caused by a deletion of genetic material from the short arm of chromosome 11 at a position described as 11p13.
 Occasionally, a deletion is large enough to include the 11p11.2 and 11p13 regions.
 Individuals with such a deletion have signs and symptoms of both Potocki-Shaffer syndrome and WAGR syndrome.More About This Health Condition

-Like Beckwith-Wiedemann syndrome, Russell-Silver syndrome can result from changes in genes in the 11p15.5 region.
+Like Beckwith-Wiedemann syndrome (described above), Russell-Silver syndrome can result from changes in genes in the 11p15.5 region.
 Specifically, Russell-Silver syndrome has been associated with changes in genomic imprinting that affect the regulation of the H19 and IGF2 genes on chromosome 11.
 The changes are different from those seen in Beckwith-Wiedemann syndrome and have the opposite effect on growth.
 Although both disorders can be caused by abnormal regulation of these genes, the changes that cause Russell-Silver syndrome lead to slow growth and short stature instead of overgrowth.More About This Health Condition

 The size of the deletion varies among affected individuals.
 Researchers have identified genes on the short arm of chromosome 11 that are associated with particular features of WAGR syndrome.
 A loss of the PAX6 gene disrupts normal eye development, leading to aniridia and other eye problems, and may also affect the development of the brain.
 Deletion of the WT1 gene is responsible for the genitourinary abnormalities and the increased risk of Wilms tumor in affected individuals.
 Researchers are working to determine how the loss of other genes in people with WAGR syndrome leads to the features of the disorder.More About This Health Condition